 The Kailash Temple

-is notable for its immense scale and detail; it is the most awe-inspiring of all of the amazing monuments at Ajanta Ellora.
+is notable for its immense scale; it is the most awe-inspiring of all of the amazing monuments at Ajanta Ellora.
 More than 200,000 tons of rock was excavated and six generations of craftsmen worked for a hundred and twenty years to create this masterpiece.

 On your way back

 to your hotel you can stop at Daulatabad Fort.
 This 14th century hilltop Fort is an impressive sight but what will amaze you is your guide’s illustration of the multiple ingenious architectural facets that were used to make it virtually impregnable.
 The once sloping sides of the massive stone hill were manually carved sheer on all sides so that no one could climb straight to the top.